kwiliarty/vagrant-gitlab/README.md

 ### Requirements

   * Besides vagrant you'll also want to have the vagrant-hostsupdater plugin.
-  * This box uses 4GB of memory.
+  * This box uses 6GB of memory.
 That's more than the usual Vagrant machine.

 ### Vagrant UP

 Just clone and vagrant up. :smile:

+NOTE: The initial admin user is: root
+The initial password is: 5iveL!fe

+You'll be prompted to update the password on first log in.